Course code: #3090

 Plus, you have the option of applying for an internship to gain valuable experience whilst receiving credit towards your degree.

-The degree covers a variety of subjects, including business communication, PR concepts, PR writing, advertising and creative strategies, digital marketing, corporate identity and branding, marketing communications, and creative PR campaigns.
+Business communication, PR concepts, PR writing, advertising and creative strategies, digital marketing, corporate identity and branding, marketing communications, and innovative PR campaigns.

 Working with some of Australia's largest public relations companies, you will be able to see firsthand where your career could take you.

-Cost of living | 1 person | $7,344 |
+Cost of living | 1 person | $8,052 |

-Accommodation | 1 bed room | $13,000 |
+Accommodation | 1 bed room | $15,063 |

-Tuition | 1 person | $30,240 |
+Tuition | 1 person | $32,448 |

 If you do not already meet the English requirements for your chosen course, you can complete an English course at UOW College Australia.
-UOW also recognises English language courses offered by some other colleges in Sydney.

-A guide to the length of English course you may need to study is provided below.
 Please note that this table should only be considered a guide.
-Lower scores in Writing may mean that you'll need to study English for longer.
+Lower Writing scores may mean you'll need to study English for longer.

 Score at time of application | Estimated time required to reach IELTS entry score (weeks) | |||||